eduvpn/documentation/PROFILE_CONFIG.md

 firewall to allow the UDP/TCP ports through, in that case modify `/etc/vpn-server-node/firewall.php`.

+## CentOS

 To regenerate and install the new firewall rules, run this:

     $ sudo vpn-server-node-generate-firewall --install

-On Debian you also need to add the `--debian` flag.

-To activate the firewall, do this:
+To activate the updated firewall, do this:

     $ sudo systemctl restart iptables
     $ sudo systemctl restart ip6tables

+## Debian

+To regenerate and install the new firewall rules, run this:

+    $ sudo vpn-server-node-generate-firewall --install --debian

+To activate the updated firewall, do this:

+    $ sudo systemctl restart netfilter-persistent